 For a detailed determination of the stress-strain state of the hull of a non-self-propelled barge, a finite element model (FEM) with a sufficient level of detail should be prepared.
 In accordance with the requirements of the classification society, calculations of static strength from the action of general and local loads should be performed, as well as buckling calculations.
 To obtain reliable data on safety margins, a calculated FEM of the barge hull was prepared in Siemens FEMAP with NX Nastran.

-Initial package includes existing drwaings and preliminary modernization design.
+Initial package includes existing drawings and preliminary modernization design.
 General view of existing barge is presented in Figure 1.
 Project modernization can be seen in Figure 2.

-Information about load conditions has been supplied by the Customer and were taken into account.
-According to Register of Shipping of Ukraine, the following load cases are considered:
+Information about load conditions has been supplied by the Customer.
+According to the Register of Shipping of Ukraine, the following load cases are considered:

 For each of loading options, the following wave conditions are considered:

-Totaly list of 15 load cases (LC's) have been applied to the barge Fhull EM.
-Global wawe conditions like hoggging and sagging are shown in Figures 8 and 9.
-Hydrostatic leveles change depending on draft (see Figure 10).
+Total list of 15 load cases (LC's) have been applied to the barge Fhull FEM.
+Global wave conditions like hoggging and sagging are shown in Figures 8 and 9, hydrostatic levels change depending on draft - Figure 10.

 FEM model of the hull is represented mainly by PLATE and BEAM elements.
 Cargo in the barge is presented within concentrated mass elements which transfer weigh to the hull via RBE3 rigid elements.
-Hull ccorrosion was taken into account using plate thickness correction.
+Hull corrosion was taken into account using plate thickness correction.
 Hull thickness distribution is shown in Figure 3.
-FEM realization of barge hull can be seen in Figures 4 - XX.
+FEM realization of barge hull can be seen in Figures 4 - 7.

 Global stress level distribution in barge hull for hogging and sagging wave condisions can be seen in Figures 11 and 12.

-Figure 11.
-Equivalent Von Mises stress distribution in barge hull for one of the sagging LC.

 Figure 12.
+Equivalent Von Mises stress distribution in barge hull for one of the sagging LC

-Local Von Mises stress concentration on man hole of longitudinal bulkhead for hogging LC.
+Figure 13.
+Local Von Mises stress concentration on man hole of longitudinal bulkhead for hogging LC

-Figure 12.
-Local Von Mises stress concentration on transversal bulkhead for sagging LC.
+Figure 14.
+Local Von Mises stress concentration on transversal bulkhead for sagging LC